qmk/qmk_firmware/keyboards/handwired/ms_sculpt_mobile/keymaps/milestogo/readme.md

-# A more programmer oriented keymap for microsoft-sculpt-mobile
+# A more programmer oriented keymap for Microsoft Sculpt Mobile